 Budapest comes to life when the weather gets cold.
 Wrap up warm and sip steaming mugs of coffee and mulled wine to take in the live entertainment at the famous Gőzölgő food festival, or Fridge Festival if you like action snow-sports.

 Strictly speaking, the summer months have the most daylight hours and tend to be the more popular time to rattle through the breath-taking Russian landscape.
 But in the winter there’s something quite magical about looking out onto the Siberian scenery blanketed in a coating of glistening snow from the warmth of a heated compartment.
-Wrap up warm to wander round the city stops as the Russian air will be crisp at this time of year.
+Wrap up warm to wander around the city stops as the Russian air will be crisp at this time of year.

 4. Marrakech, Morocco